samiuens/nixos-config/docs/yubikey-pgp.md

 ## Export public key

 > [!IMPORTANT]
-> Without the public key, it will not be possible to use GnuPG to decrypt/sign messages!
+> Without the public key, it will not be possible to use GnuPG for decrypting or signing operations!

-Export the public key, this is safe to share.
+Export the public key.
+This key is safe to share, everywhere.
 ```console
 gpg --armor --export $KEYID | sudo tee /mnt/public/$KEYID-$(date +%F).asc
 ```

-# Configure YubiKey
+# Configure yubikey

 Connect the yubikey and confirm its status.
 ```console